Becoming Place 2024

 Entanglement, entrainment, consciousness, awareness.

-Akin Uncountable 2019
+Akin Uncountable, 2019

 Graphite, coloured pencils, soft pastel on paper

-Sizes variable from 150 x 120 cm to 165 x 120 cm
+Sizes variable from 152 x 120 cm to 165 x 120 cm I 60 x 47.25.in x 65 x 47.25 in

 Graphite, graphite paint on paper

-42 x 59 cm
+42 x 59 cm I 16.5 x 23 in

-For this series of over thirty drawings, I used pressed botanical pieces salvaged from experiments with boiled prints to draw from, arranging them from top to end, creating an enclosed space.
-These contemplative drawings reminded me of staring into space at night when you see a layer of stars, then another and another.
-The endless perceivable space contained by the objects within our periphery is the gap of unknown, the divine matrix or the dream state where the musical overlaps with the tangible and in some small way, these pieces represent those possibilities.
+For this series of thirty-two drawings, I used pressed botanical pieces salvaged from experiments with boiled prints to draw from, arranging them from top to end, creating an enclosed space.
+These contemplative drawings reminded me of staring into space on a clear night when you see a layer of stars, then another and another.
+The endless perceivable space contained by the objects within our periphery is the gap of unknown, the divine matrix or the dream state where the musical overlaps with the tangible.
+In some small way, these pieces represent those possibilities.

 Boiled botanical prints with graphite & watercolour

-19 x 19 cm l 20 pieces
+19 x 19 cm I 7.5 x 7.5 in

 This experiment with boiled botanicals on cotton paper led to the series of drawings similarly titled Gathering the Gap (see next portfolio page)

-The Stories I Tell 2015
+The Stories I Tell, 2015-2016

-The Stories I Tell | A fantastical look at a daily drawing project
+A broad look at a daily drawing project

-Graphite on paper 160 x 518 cm | 63″ x 204″
+160 x 518 cm I 63 x 204 in

 Initially this drawing was tied to my ideas around the Day-to-Day Aesthetics methodology, meaning the daily, mindful practice of art through action, observation and recording.
 However after working this way for six months I moved flats and was no longer able to work on it for a minimum of ten minutes a day.
 The project changed course and rather than a finished piece predominantly about process, it became an embodiment of the original impetus for starting the work: my sense of displacement and struggle with a lack of available space to work.
 The hallway in my former flat was an expanse of uninterrupted space whose purpose was not, of course, for drawing.
 There was only about one metre to stand back and assess the piece as it progressed but rather than being frustrated by this, I became excited about how it would look and how it would be read when shown in a spatially unrestrained area.
 The lack of space to assess such a large drawing became key to the composition and even what areas received more attention.